Daily Morning Prayer for Tuesday May 12

 Glory to God whose power, working in us, can do infinitely more than we can ask or imagine: Glory to God from generation to generation in the Church, and in Christ Jesus for ever and ever.
 Amen.
 Ephesians 3:20,21

-Saturday in Easter Week: Morning Prayer for Eastertide (April 11)
+Saturday Morning Prayer for Eastertide (May 9)

 Saturday Morning Prayer for Eastertide (Daily Prayer for All Seasons)